 Learning by Praying and Doing

-A living, worshipping community is one of the few places in modern society where people who are not related to each other can meet across generations and backgrounds.
-At Lancaster Priory, children, teenagers, and adults are valued participants week by week in our worship.
-Our young people contribute to worship at the 10.00am service on a regular basis by taking part in presentations, in readings, and as acolytes and junior stewards.
-By sharing their time and their talents they learn more deeply about the Christian tradition, they encounter new ideas and perspectives, they get to know other people and God.
+A living, worshipping community is one of the few places in modern Britain where people can meet across generations and backgrounds.
+At Lancaster Priory, children, teenagers and adult are valued participants in worship.
+Our young people are choir members and acolytes, and even the youngest have the opportunity to take part in presentations or read the prayers and scriptures in the 10.00am service.
+By sharing their time and their talents the children learn about their faith, get to know other people and, above all, feel they belong both to the Church and to God.

 Baptism and Confirmation